biosharp-dotnet/bioinfo-gitpod/LearningCommandLine_1/cowpy.md

 <br/>

-### CONGRATULATION on concluding an adventure with Linux tools, scripting and `cowsay`!
+### CONGRATULATION on concluding an adventure with Linux tools, scripting and `cowpy`!